Oil3/Webm-QuickLook-Plug-In/README.md

 #### also check out my new [`MKV quicklook extension`](https://github.com/Oil3/Mkv-Quicklook) -just released!
 ##
 Made in Swift.
-_a mac is a mac, and it needs to stay comfortable._
+_a mac is a mac and it needs to stay comfortable, but it's still your mac._